DroneDB/Registry/README.md

 ## Note

-DroneDB Registry is in early development stages and is targeted at GIS developers and early adopters.
-It is not ready for mainstream use.
+DroneDB Registry is under development and is targeted at GIS developers and tech enthusiasts.
 To contribute to the project, please see the [contributing guidelines](CONTRIBUTING.md).